Current Mentees

 Kat Fuller

-Kat Fuller is a graduate sociology student at the University of Nevada, Las Vegas.
-Fuller’s research interests include virtual environment, masculinities, and anti-feminism, especially as they connect to far-right terrorism.
-Fuller is interested in examining how hegemonic masculinity conducts actions in culture and social movements.
-The radicalization and polarization within social media are growing issues as people risk themselves by the disadvantages of technology, such as the filter bubble and attention economy.
+Kat Fuller is a PhD sociology student at the University of Nevada, Las Vegas.
+Fuller’s research interests include virtual environment, anti-feminism, and post-colonialism, especially as they connect to far-right terrorism.
+Fuller is interested in examining how internalized oppression plays a role in far-right radicalization.
 Fuller is working on a few projects focusing on the far-right movement and transphobia, especially regarding the spread of misinformation and disinformation in social media.

 During free time, Fuller enjoys reading books and watching movies, fiction or nonfiction.